 Next you want to have a dump bank.
 The general rule is to never dump your coins at your pickup bank.
 You always want to keep them separate.

 Search through all the coins and keep the coins that are valuable, and then deposit the rest at your dump bank.
-You want a dump bank that will accept loose coins.
-It will just take too long to roll all the coins back up.
+You want a dump bank that will accept loose coins because it takes too long to roll coins by hand.
 One option is to find a bank with it's own automatic coin machine.
 It would be the same type of machine as Coinstar except you wouldn't have to pay a fee.

 Another option is to ask the bank manager if they will accept loose coins in plastic bags, the same ones that their courier uses.
 This can be the best option if you are doing a lot of volume.
 If you put in thousands of coins into a coin machine then it could jam up.